bacardibryant/Xos.Mvc.Framework/README.md

 	<em>Some key project features are:</em>
 	<ul>
 		<li>
 			Extensions to the optimization system by adding a <code>~/Framework/Infrastructure/FrameworkBundleConfig.cs</code> file which 					adds additonal script and style bundles found in the respective subdirectories.
-The stylesheets are implemented as overrides 						which should be used to add custom style definitions without modifying the base corporate, bootstrap, or other main template.
+The stylesheets are implemented as overrides 						which should be used to add custom style definitions without modifying the base corporate, bootstrap, or other design template.
 			<br /><br />
 		</li>
 		<li>